Cloud4Wi-Create/geosdk/sdk/integration/react-native.md

 # SDK Integration
-Follow this guide to install and include the GeoUniq module for React Native into your project.
+Follow this guide to install and include the Geo SDK module for React Native into your project.

 ## Table of Contents